xirdev/docs-api/README.md

 The API is "soft" in that a new service may be added which may interact with other data in the system - typically for the same path.

-**Internal** services are those contained within the neuron itself.
-Currently recognised internal services are …

-token and host services are virtual, they don't correspond to any persistent KV4 layer.

 Xirsys also supports services external to the neuron, like turn and video processing; Although they run on the same host as the neuron, they communicate only via the public APIs. **In fact, external services may be arbitrary, server side apps.**

 This model then, allows a base set of Xirsys system hosts that fulfill infrastructure requirements yet allows clean integration of external service hosts and their data.

-External services, require to be registered with the base system which then proxies requests, after authorization etc, to the "best" external service host based on load/location etc. This requires that prefix names \(e.g. \_turn etc \) are always unique.

 Subsequent versions of Xirsys will come equipped with a \_service service where new external services can be added dynamically.